MattAgn/Personal-Diary-App/README.md

 > Warning: This app does not work on with Expo GO, step 2 is required.

+### Audio feature on Android

+On the Android emulator, you need to enable 'virtual microphone uses host audio input' in the developer options.
+Otherwise the audio will not be recorded.

 ## Features

 - [x] Add a new diary entry with a title, content.